denliehoo/multi-swap/README.md

   - get balance should be in the SelectAssetModal component which passes the balance around the other components
   - Update the swap button to ensure that balances is also sent
   - validation to ensure swapping amount is < balance
+- 17/01/23: connect smart contract to frontend (start with ftm) (refer to: https://github.com/denliehoo/defi-staking-app/blob/main/src/components/App.js on how to connect)
+- 17/01/23: change the function in PreviewSwapModal.js; need to display getAmountOut and connect the swap function properly, and to display how many ERC20/ETH can be received from the swap in the Modal